IRS Tax Fraud Phone Scam February 16, 2018

 Recently members have been receiving automated phone calls claiming they are with the IRS about committing tax fraud and using scare tactics threatening lawsuits, warrants, and family penalties; these calls are scams.
 If you do receive one please ignore it and don’t provide any information or account numbers in response to these calls.
 The IRS will contact you by mail not by phone or email.
 Although, if they do contact you by mail, be sure not to ignore any official letters and reply as soon as possible.

-Lastly, if you are unsure about a call, email or letter you receive, don’t hesitate to contact ACU and we can provide assistance by simply clicking/tapping the button below.
+Lastly, if you are unsure about a call, email or letter you receive, don’t hesitate to contact ACU by simply clicking/tapping the button below and we can provide assistance.

 Buying a Salvage Vehicle January 16, 2018 Close/ Open

 District Attorney’s Office - 18th Judicial District

 Do Your Homework before Buying a Salvage Vehicle

 Given the extent of damage to cars and trucks following the 2017 hurricane season, there will likely be a high volume of salvage vehicles on the market for the foreseeable future.
 A salvage vehicle is a car or truck that has been deemed a total loss, or as defined by the Colorado Department of Motor Vehicles, a car with a cost of repair that exceeds fair retail value after it has been damaged due to collision, fire, flood, accident, trespass; and other occurrences, excluding hail storms.
 The insurance company determines the degree of damage when a claim is made.

 It is important to know the laws in Colorado before such vehicles can be put up for sale “as is”; and/or restored and safely put back on the road.
 Establishing the worth of a salvage vehicle also requires some research, since Blue book values don’t apply.
 If you are considering buying a salvage vehicle, understand what is required by law, and how to protect yourself against buyer’s remorse, or fraud.
 Laws vary by state.